Skip to main content

 Autophagy, the cellular process of cleaning out damaged components, is emerging as a key regulator of endocrine function and longevity.
 This process is highly sensitive to nutritional signals, particularly those related to energy availability.
 Caloric restriction and intermittent fasting are potent activators of autophagy.
 By promoting cellular cleanup, autophagy can enhance the health and sensitivity of hormone-producing cells in the testes, ovaries, and adrenal glands.
 It can also improve the function of hormone receptors on target tissues.

 The interplay between autophagy and hormonal signaling is bidirectional.
-Hormones like testosterone and can influence the rate of autophagy, while the efficiency of the autophagic process can impact the body’s sensitivity to these hormones.
+Hormones like testosterone and growth hormone can influence the rate of autophagy, while the efficiency of the autophagic process can impact the body’s sensitivity to these hormones.

 Lifestyle strategies that promote metabolic flexibility and stimulate autophagy, such as cyclical fasting and exercise, can therefore be seen as foundational practices for maintaining a youthful and responsive endocrine system.
 These strategies create a cellular environment that is primed to respond to hormonal signals, maximizing the benefits of any optimization protocol and supporting long-term health at the most fundamental level.